List of songs written by Willie Dixon

-Willie Dixon was a Chicago blues artist, perhaps best known for his songwriting.
-He wrote or co-wrote over 500 songs and his work has been recorded by some of the best-known blues musicians of his era, including Muddy Waters, Howlin' Wolf, and Little Walter.
-Later, some of his songs were popularized by rock groups, such as the Rolling Stones, Cream, and Led Zeppelin.
-Musicians in several genres have interpreted Dixon's songs.
+Willie Dixon was a Chicago blues musician widely regarded as one of the most influential songwriters in blues history.
+He wrote or co-wrote over 500 songs, many of which were recorded by the leading blues artists of his era, including Muddy Waters, Howlin' Wolf, and Little Walter.
+His work later reached wider audiences when rock acts such as the Rolling Stones, Cream, and Led Zeppelin recorded his compositions, and musicians across multiple genres have continued to interpret his songs.